 If a writing team is chosen as a winner, prizes will be given to the person who submits the project.
 Each team is responsible for dividing or sharing the prize money.

-Substitutions of either corrected pages or new drafts of the entered material are not allowed.
-Please proofread your script very carefully before submitting.
+Substitutions of either corrected pages or new drafts of the entered material are allowed.

 It is recommended that original material be registered with the WGA or the US Copyright